Geometric presentations of Lie groups and their Dehn functions: Introduction

 In the discrete setting ($S$ finite), this function takes finite values, and this remains true in the locally compact setting.
 If $G$ is not compactly presented, a good convention is to set $\delta(n)=+\infty$ for all $n$.
 The Dehn function of a compactly presented group $G$ depends on the choices of $S$ and $\ell$, but its asymptotic behavior does not.
+In addition, for a simply connected Lie group, the combinatorial and Riemannian Dehn functions have the same asymptotic behavior, see Proposition \ref{eqde}.

 With this definition at hand, we can now state a version of Theorem \ref{t_alt} in a non-Archimedean setting.